shotnothing/learnergy/README.md

 The expiriment scripts are found in `learnergy/examples/applications/smtj/`

-The hyperparameters are configured within the expiriment scripts, by changing the config dictionary at the top of the respective files.

 The 6000-row dataset is found in
 `learnergy/data/`
 It is meant to be fully interchangable with `torchvision.datasets.MNIST`, which has 60000 rows.

+## Running the scripts

+The hyperparameters are configured within the expiriment scripts, by changing the config dictionary at the top of the respective files.

+After installing the local package, do
+`python ./learnergy/examples/applications/smtj/rbm_classification.py` for RBM + Linear
+or
+`python ./learnergy/examples/applications/smtj/norbm_classification.py` for Sigmoid + Linear

-**Original Docs:**
+**Original Readme:**
 # Learnergy: Energy-based Machine Learners

 [![Latest release](https://img.shields.io/github/release/gugarosa/learnergy.svg)](https://github.com/gugarosa/learnergy/releases)